hannahburkhardt/linguistic-markers-of-ba/README.md

 ## Files

-`liwc_ba.dic` This is the LIWC dictionary file containing the 8 behavioral actiavtion term sets developed in this work.
+`liwc_ba.dic` This is the LIWC dictionary file containing the 8 behavioral activation term sets developed in this work.

 `liwc_ba.json` A json representation of the term sets (may be more human-readable)